TarEnethil/archivar/Welcome.md

 After the calendar is finalized by an admin, users can create new events to fill the history of the world with life.

+### Media

+Users can upload files here, which can be referenced in with the markdown editor sidebar.

 ## In case of bugs